Yoast/duplicate-post/readme.txt

 From version 3.0 onwards, post types must be enabled in the Options: check them as well.

 If not, maybe there is some kind of conflict with other plugins: feel free [to write me](http://lopo.it/contatti/) and we'll try to discover a solution (it will be *really* helpful if you try to deactivate all your other plugins one by one to see which one conflicts with mine...
 But do it only if you know what you're doing, I will not be responsible of any problem you may experience).

+= The plugin is not translated in my language! =

+From version 3.0 the plugin's translations are managed by the WordPress.org platform and the plugin si shipped without language files, so first of all update translations under Dashboard->Updates.

+If Duplicate Post is still in English, or if there are some untraslated strings, you can help traslating to your language [here](https://translate.wordpress.org/projects/wp-plugins/duplicate-post): you only need a WordPress.org account.
+[Contact me](http://lopo.it/contatti/) if you wish to become an editor for your language.

 = Can you add it to the bulk actions in the post/page list? =